-Technology has changed the way people work and their relationship to their work.
-Increased ability to connect using email, shared documents, and messaging services like Slack means that learning how to write for the workplace is more important than ever.
+Technology has reshaped the way people work and how they communicate in professional settings.
+With email, shared documents, and messaging tools like Slack now central to daily workflows, the ability to write effectively for the workplace is more important than ever.

-For many higher ed students, the difference between formal writing and informal writing is clear.
-But the gray space in between those where informal business communications lives is far less clear.
+For many higher education students, the distinction between formal and informal writing is easy to recognize.
+What’s often less clear is the space in between — where professional, everyday business communication lives.

-As a first-year college writing instructor, I feel that it is important to teach students how to create an “electronic voice” to help prepare them for their professional futures.
-Using blogs is a tool that I use to allow students to practice sharing ideas and cultivate a voice to use in those informally formal work spaces.
+As a first-year college writing instructor, I believe it’s essential to help students develop an “electronic voice” that prepares them for their professional futures.
+Blogging provides a practical way for students to practice sharing ideas and refine a tone that fits these informally formal work environments.

 Practicing Writing